JMSLab/Template/docs/production.md

 #### Goals

   *  Main statements made in paper about definitions of samples and variables, and other methodological choices, are consistent with code.
+  *  Limit to a day of person time unless a PI suggests otherwise.
+      * An LLM will typically be able to cover the entire paper (possibly in chunks).
-  *  Limit to a day of person time unless a PI suggests otherwise, and when there are tradeoffs, focus especially o the main analysis and core specification(s), as opposed to sensitivity and supplemental analyses.
+      * Human review can focus especially on the main analysis and core specification(s), as opposed to sensitivity and supplemental analyses.

 #### Deliverables